 How do a product’s User Experience (UX) and User Interface (UI) fit in with its front end development?
-The front end is the presentation of a piece of software; in other words, everything that users can see and interact with while using an application.
-If you’ve ever opened Internet Explorer and wondered “Where on earth are my bookmarks?” then you know that a thought-out UI and UX are essential to the success and usability of a product.
+The front end is the visual component of a piece of software, including everything that users can see and interact with while using an application.
+If you have ever opened a web browser like Chrome and wondered “Where on earth are my bookmarks?” then you have experienced why a well-designed UI and UX are essential to the usability and ultimate success of any product.

-Both UX and UI often appear together, with job posts looking to hire UX/UI designers or Reddit users chewing over a recent UX/UI revamp of their favorite news site or a mobile app.
-But what do UX and UI have in common and what sets them apart?
-As the names suggest, both are user-centric concepts, putting the user front and center, but what stands behind the Experience in UX and Interface in UI?
+UX and UI are often lumped together, with job posts commonly looking to hire UX/UI designers, or Reddit users arguing over a recent UX/UI revamp of their favorite news site or mobile app.
+Despite much commonality, UX and UI are different fields requiring varied skill sets and approaches.

 Don Norman, the man who coined the term UX, describes it as the “seamless merging of the services of multiple disciplines, including engineering, marketing, graphical and industrial design, and interface design.”
 It encompasses all aspects of the end user’s interaction with a company, its services, and its products.
 If we look at this UX definition from the front end development perspective, we can see how it translates into user-focused processes built around the optimization of user interactions.
 In the graphical user interface (GUI) development context, UX practices include: